Skip to content

 Immerse yourself in the vibrant flavours of the Mediterranean without leaving Derry!
 Amphora Restaurant beckons with its warm, inviting atmosphere and delectable dishes that transport your taste buds to sun-drenched shores.
 Step inside and be greeted by the aroma of wood-fired pizzas, fresh herbs, and sizzling seafood.

 The menu at Amphora is a celebration of fresh, seasonal ingredients, showcasing the bounty of the Mediterranean.
 Start your journey with mezze plates featuring hummus, baba ghanoush, dolmades, and succulent grilled halloumi.
-Dive into the depths of flavour with a bowl of steaming mussels in a white wine and garlic sauce, or savour the catch of the day, simply grilled and drizzled with olive oil and lemon.
+Dive into the depths of flavour with a bowl of steaming mussels in a garlic sauce, or savour the catch of the day, simply grilled and drizzled with olive oil and lemon.

-So, Amphora Restaurant is a must-visit in Derry whether you’re yearning for a taste of sunshine or simply seeking a delicious and authentic dining experience.
+So, Amphora Restaurant is a must-visit in Derry, whether you’re yearning for a taste of sunshine or simply seeking a delicious and authentic dining experience.
 Just remember, reservations are recommended, as this hidden gem is a favourite among locals and tourists alike.

 Address: N124, Strand Rd, Londonderry

 Craving some good old-fashioned fish and chips, Derry-style?
-Look no further than Pyke ‘N’ Pommes, a local gem specializing in fresh, sustainably sourced seafood and crispy, golden fries.
+Look no further than Pyke ‘N’ Pommes, a local gem specialising in fresh, sustainably sourced seafood and crispy, golden fries.
 Imagine entering a vibrant, nautical-themed space adorned with fishing nets, vintage maps, and twinkling fairy lights.
 The aroma of freshly fried fish and tangy vinegar fills the air, whetting your appetite for the feast.

 Pyke ‘N’ Pommes takes pride in using the finest local ingredients, ensuring the day’s freshest catch graces your plate.
 Indulge in classic battered cod and chips, or explore more adventurous options like tempura-battered hake or pan-seared scallops.
 Each dish is perfectly cooked, with the fish boasting a light, flaky texture and the batter offering a satisfyingly crispy crunch.